 Long-lived assets, such as property and equipment, and purchased intangibles subject to amortization, are reviewed for impairment quarterly or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The majority of the Company's long-lived assets relate to its retail operations which consist primarily of regular retail and flagship locations.
 The Company considers each individual regular retail location as an asset group for impairment testing, which is the lowest level at which individual cash flows can be identified.
 The asset group includes leasehold improvements, furniture, fixtures and equipment, computer hardware and software and certain long-term security deposits and lease acquisition costs.
 The Company reviews regular retail locations in penetrated markets for impairment risk once the locations have been opened for at least one year in their current condition, or sooner as changes in circumstances require.
 The Company believes that waiting at least one year allows a location to reach a maturity level where a more comprehensive analysis of financial performance can be performed.
-The Company evaluates impairment risk for regular retail locations in new markets, where the Company is in the early stages of establishing its presence, once brand awareness has been established.
-The Company also evaluates impairment risk for retail locations that are expected to be closed in the foreseeable future.
+The Company evaluates impairment risk for regular retail locations that are expected to be closed in the foreseeable future.
 The Company has flagship locations which are used as a regional marketing tool to build brand awareness and promote the Company's current product.
 Impairment for these locations is tested at a reporting unit level similar to goodwill (see below) since they do not have separately identifiable cash flows.